Dichotomous Diffusion Policy Optimization: Introduction

 To answer this question, we turn our attention to the KL-regularized RL objective, which offers a nice, closed-form weighted regression objective for optimal policy extraction~\citep{peng2019advantage}.
 We can thus optimize a diffusion policy by incorporating an exponential reward- or value-based weighting term, scaled by a temperature parameter, into the standard diffusion regression loss~\citep{lee2023aligning, kang2023efficient, zheng2024safe}.
 Although promising, this approach also suffers from several limitations.
 A fundamental issue is that weighted regression can only achieve greedy reward maximization when the temperature parameter is set to a large value, which easily leads to exploding loss and training instability.
 Moreover, the learning loss becomes dominated by a small number of high-reward samples, which severely undermines training effectiveness and scalability even with increased data~\citep{park2024value}.
 To address the previous challenges, we propose \textit{DIPOLE} (\textbf{Di}chotomous diffusion \textbf{Pol}icy improv\textbf{e}ment), a novel RL framework designed for highly stable and controllable diffusion policy optimization.
 Specifically, we introduce a greedified KL-regularized RL objective, which regularizes policy learning towards a value-reweighted reference policy.
 Interestingly, we show that the original unstable exponential weighting term in the optimal policy can be decomposed into two bounded smooth dichotomous terms.
 This naturally allows us to decompose the optimal policy into a pair of stably learned dichotomous policies: one aims at reward maximization and the other focuses on reward minimization.
 Moreover, the optimized policy can be recovered through a linear combination of the scores from both dichotomous policies, which closely aligns with the widely used classifier-free guidance mechanism in diffusion models~\citep{ho2022cfg}, enabling perfect controllability over the greediness of action generation.

 Extensive experimental results demonstrate the effectiveness of \textit{DIPOLE} across a wide range of locomotion and manipulation tasks in ExORL~\citep{yarats2022exorl} and OGBench~\citep{ogbench_park2025} benchmarks, evaluated under both offline and offline-to-online RL settings.
 Furthermore, we scale our learning approach to a large vision-language-action (VLA) model and evaluate it on the large-scale real-world autonomous driving benchmark NAVSIM~\citep{Dauner2024NEURIPS}, showcasing significant performance improvements over the pre-trained baseline.
 These results highlight the strong applicability of \textit{DIPOLE} for complex, real-world decision-making scenarios.
-Project Page: \href{https://lrmbbj.github.io/DIPOLE/}{https://lrmbbj.github.io/DIPOLE/}